openforis/sepal-doc/docs/source/workflows/bayts.rst

 1. Area of Interest (EE table, Country/Regional boundaries, self-drawn polygon)
 2. Forest Mask (optional, but recommended)

-Under this `link <https://docs.google.com/presentation/d/1g_RbSuBL0DyScOja2ppZHhj8PcTWs0op?rtpof=true&usp=drive_fs>`_ you can download a PowerPoint Presentation that provides a step-by-step guide for the use of a combination of Landsat and Sentinel-2 imagery over an area in Bolivia.
+From this `link <https://docs.google.com/presentation/d/1g_RbSuBL0DyScOja2ppZHhj8PcTWs0op?rtpof=true&usp=drive_fs>`_ you can download a PowerPoint Presentation that provides a step-by-step guide for the use of a combination of Landsat and Sentinel-2 imagery over an area in Bolivia.
 Once you are more familiar, it will help to read further to understand the underlying logic of the workflow.